 But if you haven’t listened to audiobooks before, it can seem like a totally different world from the print book world.

-If you'd like to get started, here are a few of my best suggestions for making it easy on yourself to make audiobooks a part of your routine and get through a lot more books than you might otherwise:
+If you’d like to get started listening to audiobooks, here are a few of my best suggestions for making it easy on yourself to make audiobooks a part of your routine and get through a lot more books than you might otherwise:

 - Also, pick something short.
 You know how Dave Ramsey says to pay off your smallest debt first because it gives you a little boost of accomplishment that helps you gear up to pay off a bigger debt?
-That's how I feel about audiobooks too.
-I'm listening to The Nightingale right now, which is excellent so far, but I'll admit when I see that it is 17 hours long, that's a little bit intimidating.
-On the other hand, I saw The Crossover pop up recently when I was browsing through audiobooks and I remembered that I'd been meaning to read it since it won the Newbery last year.
+That’s how I feel about audiobooks too.
+I listened to The Nightingale a few years ago, which was excellent, but I’ll admit when I saw that it was 17 hours long, that felt a little intimidating.
+On the other hand, I saw The Crossover pop up when I was browsing through audiobooks and I remembered that I’d been meaning to read it since it won the Newbery.
 It clocked in at 2 hours and 16 minutes, and I pounded through it in a day and a half, and that felt really good.
-It's nice to get a few successes under your belt before you put your head down and plow through a 25 hour long audiobook.
-(On the flip side, if you find a narrator and story you love, it's really nice to know your listening needs are covered for a couple of weeks - my library in Texas closed for a month one year for renovations, so I checked out Homecoming and Dicey's Song and loved every second of them).
+It’s nice to get a few successes under your belt before you put your head down and plow through a 25 hour long audiobook.
+(On the flip side, if you find a narrator and story you love, it’s really nice to know your listening needs are covered for a couple of weeks – my library in Texas closed for a month one year for renovations, so I checked out Homecoming and Dicey’s Song and loved every second of them).

 - The narrator matters.
-One thing I love about Audible is that not only is there a rating for the story, but also for the performance.
-I've listened to many books where I thought, "I'm not sure I would have liked this if I'd read a paper copy," and other books where I finished and thought, "Should have read this one instead."
+I’ve listened to many books where I thought, “I’m not sure I would have liked this if I’d read a paper copy,” and other books where I finished and thought, “Should have read this one instead.”
 There are so many great narrators out there and it makes a good book even better.
-Audible Studios just released The Turn of the Screw, narrated by the inimitable Emma Thompson and there's nothing I love more than listening to a book read by a voice I already love (Audible has a bunch of amazing performers who have read the classics, like Dan Stevens, Kate Winslet, and Jake Gyllenhaal).
-If you don't love a narrator, make your life better and pick something different.
+My all-time favorite narrator is Katherine Kellgren and I was devastated by news of her death a few years ago.
+If you don’t love a narrator, make your life better and pick something different.

 - Speed it up a little.
-I think one reason I struggled with audiobooks is because they're just usually quite slow.
-I like to listen at 1.5 or double speed, depending on the narrator, and that helps it be more like a conversational pace, rather than a "put me to sleep" pace.
-Audible actually goes up to triple speed - when Bart was driving back and forth between Las Vegas and Phoenix two summers ago, my parents gave him an Audible gift subscription and he listened at triple speed on every drive, which meant he was getting through about 30 hours of audio every weekend (not even counting his daily 80 minute commute during the week).
-I've never listened that fast, but he said it really wasn't that big of a deal.
+I think one reason I struggled with audiobooks is because they’re just usually quite slow.
+I like to listen at 1.5 or double speed, depending on the narrator, and that helps it be more like a conversational pace, rather than a “put me to sleep” pace.
+Some platforms like Audible actually go up to triple speed – when Bart was driving back and forth between Las Vegas and Phoenix during an internship in 2014, my parents gave him an Audible gift subscription and he listened at triple speed on every drive, which meant he was getting through about 30 hours of audio every weekend (not even counting his daily 80 minute commute during the week).
+I’ve never listened that fast, but he said it really wasn’t that big of a deal.
 If you try 3x speed, let me know.